-The British internet and e-commerce landscape can be compared to the United States: even though it only has 63 million internet users, a portion of the US digital population, the wealth of the Brits and their habits of using e-commerce make it one of the most sophisticated market. the Brits use both computers and mobile devices for online shopping through a wide array of goods and services.
+The British internet and e-commerce landscape can be compared to the United States: even though it only has 63 million internet users, a fraction of the US digital population, the wealth of the Brits and their habits of using e-commerce make the UK one of the most sophisticated e-commerce market.
+The Brits use both computers and mobile devices for online shopping, purchasing a wide array of goods and services on internet.

-Since the UK market is technologically advanced, with high penetration and solvency, the competition is very fierce.
-Given that American companies have developed an advantage thanks to their home market size and early development, the UK e-commerce is under the domination of US platforms operating through multiple segments, especially Amazon and eBay, who are by far the largest e-commerce players in the UK.
+Since the UK market is technologically advanced, with high penetration and solvency, competition for online spend is very fierce.
+Given that American companies have developed an advantage thanks to their home market size and early development in the UK, British e-commerce is under the domination of US platforms operating through multiple segments, especially Amazon and eBay, who are by far the largest e-commerce players in the UK.

 List of top British e-commerce platforms with estimated traffic